wollewald/ADS1220_WE/README.md

 <h3>Known Issue</h3>

-The sketch ADS1220_WE_two_devices_one_spi_interface.ino is not working with the Arduino UNO R4 Minima or the Arduino UNO R4 WiFi.
-Investigations are ongoing.
-The problem seems to be on the Arduino side and not on the lib side.
-On an Arduino UNO R3, it works perfectly.
+The sketch ADS1220_WE_two_devices_one_spi_interface.ino is only working with the Arduino UNO R4 Minima or the Arduino UNO R4 WiFi with a small workaround: choose slightly different SPI clock speeds for both devices, although this has no real effect (see example sketch ADS1220_two_devices_one_spi_interface).
+On an Arduino UNO R3, it works perfectly without the workaround.
+Any idea what could be the root cause and how to solve this without workaround is welcome!